veekthoven/veekthoven/content/how-to-create-sublime-text-3-snippets.md

 The easiest way of getting the scope for a particular file type is opening such a file and type the following key sequence **Ctrl + Alt + Shift + P** or go to **Tools > Developer > Show Scope Name**.
 Otherwise, you can see a list of scopes for various file types [on this gist.](https://gist.github.com/J2TeaM/a54bafb082f90c0f20c9)

 ### description
 The text enclosed by this element is used when showing the snippet in the Snippets menu.
-If it is not available, Sublime Text defaults to the name of the snippet. strangely, this is not included in the boilerplate when you try creating a snippet by going to **Tools > Developer > New Snippet**
+If it is not available, Sublime Text defaults to the name of the snippet. strangely, this is not included in the boilerplate when you try creating a snippet by going to **Tools > Developer > New Snippet**.

 It is optional but i strongly advise you to provide it.

 ### Saving your snippets